danielking13/CS4330-final-project/C#Language.md

 ```

 ## Types

-* What types does the language support?
+#### What types does the language support?
+Value types
+* Signed integral: sbyte, short, int, long
+* Unsigned integral: byte, ushort, uint, ulong
+* Unicode characters: char
+* IEEE floating point: float, double
+* High-precision decimal: decimal
+* Boolean: bool
+* User-defined types of the form enum E {...}
+* User-defined types of the form struct S {...}
+* Extensions of all other value types with a null value

+Reference types
+* Ultimate base class of all other types: object
+* Unicode strings: string
+* User-defined types of the form class C {...}
+* User-defined types of the form interface I {...}
+* Single- and multi-dimensional arrays, for example, int[] and int[,]
+* User-defined types of the form delegate int D(...)

-* Are both reference and value types supported?
+#### Are both reference and value types supported?
+Yes.

 #### Can new value types be created?
 Yes, in the form of structs.
 Below is an example
 ```csharp